scubamuc/scubamuc.github.io/bash-scripts/README.md

-simple scripts
+## simply bash scripts

-see remarks in skripts. no discussion. use at own risk.
+see remarks in skripts.
+use at own risk.